-There is a very well-established and effective system of self-evaluation that drives continuous improvement based on the views of management, staff, children and parents.
+The manager demonstrates the capacity to continue to improve the nursery because there are well-focused plans to ensure necessary improvements take place.
+For example, the setting aims to further inspire children to develop further the outdoor area and to develop a sensory area with a herb garden within the under two's garden area.
+There is a very effective system of self-evaluation that drives continuous improvement based on the views of management, staff, children and parents.
 Parents' views and comments are of particular importance to management to enable them to continue to develop the nursery.
 For example, parents are encouraged to complete questionnaires on a regular basis.
-Parents provide staff with valuable comments and information about what the children have been doing at home and their current interests through the highly effective all about me books.
-This enables staff to constantly evaluate and reflect on the activities they plan and provide to ensure they consistently meet children's needs.
+A 'wow board' has been recently introduced into each area of the nursery.
+Staff post information on here for parents to see and parents now add to these with valuable comments and information about what the children have been doing at home and their current interests.
+This enables staff to evaluate and reflect on the activities they plan and provide to ensure they consistently meet children's needs.
+It also enables them to celebrate the milestones and achievements with the children in the nursery with their peers, helping to raise their self-esteem.

 Strong partnerships with other early years providers make a significant contribution to ensuring the needs of all children are met.
-For example, teachers from local schools visit the children at the nursery before their move to school.
-This enables them to build relationships and to share relevant information.
-Parents of children moving on to school are invited to nursery to make 'transition boxes' with their children.
-This involves them decorating a shoe box together with their children and filling it with pictures and photographs of special people, such as their friends, nursery staff and pictures of their favourite toys and activities.
-Consequently, children's transitions are as seamless as possible and there is excellent provision for their continuity in learning.
+For example, teachers from local schools are invited to visit the children at the nursery before their move to school.
+This enables them to build relationships and to share information.
+Consequently, children's moves to other settings are as seamless as possible and there is very good provision for their continuity in learning.

+The Childcare Register

+The requirements for the compulsory part of the Childcare Register are

+Met

+The requirements for the voluntary part of the Childcare Register are

+Met